edwalters99/chores-react/README.md

 ## Possible future feature additions

-* Edit User Profile and Change Password
+* Edit User Profile and Change Password features.
-* Parent profile to show which chores are currently assigned to each Child.
+* Parent Profile to show which chores are currently assigned to each child.
 At present it dispays this information at the time of assignment only.
 The Child Dashboard is then used to see this information.
-* Bonus Coins on Child's birthday.
+* Bonus coins on child's birthday.
-* Parent feature to unassign chores.
+* Parent ability to unassign chores.
-* Parent view of claimed rewards by each child
+* Parent report of claimed rewards by each child
 * Parent feature to set recurring chores with a time period e.g. weekly.
 * Custom reward creation/deletion for each family.
-(A selection of Rewards are currently hard-coded into the app)
+(A selection of rewards are currently hard-coded into the app)
 * Customized CSS / more complex media queries for larger screen sizes to make full use of extra screen space.
 ---------------------------------------------------------------